sei-international/AMES.jl/docs/src/leap-exercise.md

     The default units for capital costs in the Freedonia LEAP Area are US\$/MW.
 They must be changed to 1000 US\$/MW or to US\$/kW, or the numbers in the table above must be multiplied by 1000 before entering them into LEAP.
 If this is not done, then the investment values passed to AMES will appear (incorrectly) to be negligibly small.

 ## Running AMES
 AMES can be run using a Visual Basic script that is provided with the sample files.
 Go into the _LEAP Areas\Freedonia\AMES_ folder and open the _LEAP Areas\Freedonia\AMES\scripts_ folder.
-Copy the `AMES_AMESModelCalc.vbs` file from that folder into the main Freedonia LEAP area folder.
+Copy the `AMESModelCalc.vbs` file from that folder into the main Freedonia LEAP area folder.

 Before running the file, edit the [configuration file](@ref config) `AMES_params.yml` to set the parameter `run_leap` to `true`:
 ```yaml